 Traditional sports such as sumo and judo are very popular, tickets for the Grand Sumo Tournaments sell out within the hour!
 Baseball games often attract large crowds of people, cheering for their team.
 In addition, as a host of the Olympic Games in 2020, some other sports have been getting more popularity.
 Learning about the trends and culture of sports in Japan helps you share an exciting moment with locals at the exciting matches.
 Here is the list of popular sports in Japan and how you can enjoy them too.

-Baseball is without a doubt one of the most popular sports in the world.
+Baseball is without a doubt one of the most popular sports in Japan.
 It was first introduced to Japan by the American Horace Wilson, who came to Japan as a professor working at University of Tokyo in 1871.
 He taught the students how to play baseball it with the balls and bats that he brought with him and the baseball population began to raise rapidly nationwide.
 Today, there are 12 professional baseball teams in Japan, and they play through the pennant race from the end of March to the early fall.
 The national league Nippon Professional Baseball League is split into two separate leagues where 6 teams compete one another to win the annual national championship.

 Besides the professional leagues, Japanese people also enjoy watching the national high school baseball championship that is held every summer.
 It is called Koshien, which comes from the name of the stadium where the championship takes place, near Kobe.
 Strong teams, which represent each prefecture, come together in order to win the national championship.
 The best place to experience the enthusiasm is directly in the stadium, but it is even shown on TV at home!
 Tickets to the baseball games vary between stadiums and seating preferences, but generally costs between ¥3,000 and ¥10,000 and can be bought on the game day at the stadium.
 Some popular games get sold out soon, so we recommend you plan ahead.
 Getting a ticket for a baseball game can be a bit complicated, especially when you don’t speak Japanese.
 We happily assists you to getting your ticket.
 If you need some help let us know!